 Let’s go over these quickly.

-A good website host needs to be FAST.
+A good web host needs to be FAST.
 At Bitcatcha, we often argue that this is probably the most important mark of an excellent host.

 That’s because a website’s loading speed can make or break your user experience.
 Faster host speed will mean quicker load times and higher retention.
 These days, online users have sky-high expectations, expecting a page to load in under 2 seconds.